-If your frame doesn’t have either a standard VESA mount or dedicated hanging holes, you’ll need to do some DIY work.
+If your frame doesn’t either support a standard VESA mount or have dedicated hanging holes, you’ll need to do some DIY work.
 Alternatively, you could pay to get a custom wall mount or housing frame.
 A DIY wall mount can be done by making a cutout in your wall or building a housing frame manually.
 If this is the route you take, make sure that the USB/SD card ports and power inlet aren’t blocked.
 Also, make sure the motion sensor and/or remote-control sensor aren’t blocked by the mount.

 Can DIY digital photo frames connect to Wi-Fi?

 This depends on the complexity of the DIY digital photo frame you’ve built.
 As mentioned earlier, some Raspberry Pi models come with Wi-Fi and even Bluetooth connectivity built into the computer.
 Alternatively, if your model supports it, you could connect a Wi-Fi dongle to connect to home Wi-Fi networks and hotspot connections.

 Generally speaking, most DIY digital photo frames aren’t going to let you connect to mobile apps and web interfaces (or receiving photos through email) without some serious technical know-how and experience.
 Even if you could figure these out for yourself, it would be very expensive, pricing your DIY digital frame far past what you’d pay for a premium digital frame like the Pix-Star.

 How to send photos to a DIY digital photo frame?